 Case Brief: Simonelli Innovation LLC V. Tata Consultancy Services Ltd. (TCS)

-US-based Simonelli Innovation LLC sued Tata Consultancy Services Ltd (TCS) in Texas Court for violation of Defend Trade Secrets Act, breach of contract, fraud and misrepresentations, gaining unfair advantage by wrongful and improper use of Simonelli’s intellectual property (IP) and trade secrets to build its own consulting practice.
-Simonelli, a private Consulting firm in Texas accused TCS for misusing Simonelli’s trade secrets and/or confidential information and obtaining illegal profits, and sought a jury trial, seeking compensation for loss in revenue on account of TCS misusing its consulting services.
+US-based Simonelli Innovation LLC sued Tata Consultancy Services Ltd (TCS) in Texas Court for violation of the Defend Trade Secrets Act, breach of contract, fraud, and misrepresentations, gaining an unfair advantage by wrongful and improper use of Simonelli’s intellectual property (IP) and trade secrets to build its own consulting practice.
+Simonelli, a private Consulting firm in Texas accused TCS of misusing Simonelli’s trade secrets and/or confidential information and obtaining illegal profits, and sought a jury trial, seeking compensation for loss in revenue on account of TCS misusing its consulting services.

 - Breach of Alliance Agreement by TCS and non-payment of due profits of Plaintiff, as agreed under the agreement.

 - The Defendants continued to use the confidential information provided by Simonelli outside of the Alliance Agreement without advising or compensating Plaintiff in violation of that agreement.

 - TCS signed a contract with Simonelli Innovation, LLC, used Simonelli Innovation LLC’s confidential and proprietary techniques and information to set up a business, then refused to go forward with deals that were worked on in good faith because of the terms of the contract.

 - Continued to advertise the services that Simonelli’s confidential information and trade secrets were used to create the REIP and Prototype factory as recently as May 18, 2018.

 Causes of Action, as alleged by the Plaintiff:

 - The first cause of action– Violation of the Defend Trade Secret Act 18 U.S.C.A. § 1836